toi-la-qanh/mad-village-game/README.md

 The **werewolves**, representing the *bad* traits, have the ability to perform more actions than the villagers.
 The gameplay is divided into several phases, each with specific actions:

-- The Night Phase: During this phase, players choose their targets to perform their actions.
+- The Night Phase: During this phase, players choose the targets and perform actions.
-- The Day Phase: The results of the actions taken during the night are reported to all players.
+- The Day Phase: Reported the results of the actions taken in the night phase.
-- The Discussion Phase: Players are allowed to chat with each other, discussing the events of the night and trying to figure out who the werewolves are.
+- The Discussion Phase: Players are allowed to chat with each other, discuss the events of the night and try to figure out who the werewolves are.
 - The Vote Phase: Players then vote on who they believe should be hanged.
 The player with the most votes is eliminated from the game.

 The game will *end* when one of the following conditions is met: